 Leadership is often a murky and nebulous concept, but it is important.
-How many times in the sports world have you seen a coach or manager fired and a new leader come in, take his place, and with the same cast of characters produce far different results?
-Leaders in family and closely held businesses are, as Reggie Jackson of the New York Yankees once described himself, “the straw that stirs the drink.”
-Leadership experts around the world can point to the quantitative impact leaders make.
+How many times in the sports world have you seen a coach or manager fired and a new leader come in, take his/ her place, and with the same cast of characters produce far different results?
+Leaders in family and closely held businesses are, as Reggie Jackson of the New York Yankees once said, “the straw that stirs the drink.”
+Experts around the world can point to the quantitative impact leaders make.
 Warren Bennis says, “Leadership accounts for, at the very least, 15% of the success of any organization.”
-Afsaneh Navahandi says that leadership can account for up to 44% of a firm’s profitability.
+Afsaneh Navahandi wrote that leadership can account for up to 44% of a firm’s profitability.
 Researchers at the Wharton School of Finance concluded that between 15% – 25% of the variation in a corporation’s profitability was determined by the character of their chief executives.
-In a small study, 40% of the variation in the herring catch among fishing boats in the North Sea depended on the leadership of the boat’s captain.
 Even researchers attempting to debunk the power of leadership concluded that it accounts for a minimum of 7% – 14% of a company’s performance!
 Leadership development in most closely held businesses consists of on the job training (OJT).
 This is certainly one way to skin the cat; however, keeping next generation leaders and managers in 80 hour weekly production jobs crowds out many other leadership development tools and techniques.
 The Family Business Institute augments traditional OJT with other leadership development initiatives to assure closely held business leaders – irrespective of generation – they have the right team with the right skills in place for future business success.

 Stay in Touch.
 Sign Up for our Video Blog

 Stay connected, receive updates, and get valuable information delivered directly to your inbox.